Skip to cookie consent Skip to main content

 Program Director

-Natalie Boutin is Program Director at the Mass General Brigham Biobank and Director of Information Technology for Mass General Brigham Personalized Medicine.
+Natalie Boutin is Program Director at the Mass General Brigham Biobank and Director Research Systems at Mass General Brigham Personalized Medicine.
 In this dual capacity, Natalie is responsible for the Mass General Brigham Biobank’s operations and for its information technology infrastructure.
 Ms. Boutin also oversees systems that drive clinical and research genomics at Mass General Brigham Personalized Medicine.
-Ms. Boutin has over twenty years of experience driving large and complex business and technology projects, including more than a decade in the healthcare industry.
-Ms. Boutin holds a Bachelor of Arts degree from Harvard College.
+Ms. Boutin has over twenty-five years of experience driving large and complex business and technology projects, including more than a decade in the healthcare industry.
+Ms. Boutin holds a Bachelor of Arts degree from Harvard College and a Master of Business Administration from the Isenberg School of Business.

 “Working at the Mass General Brigham Biobank is a dream job.
 We are building a resource that matters, that will make a difference in medicine.”